navigation bar

 Reviewer's comments

 The Ouachita River is a very scenic place to paddle, and because of hydroelectric generation at Remmel Dam above this reach the river usually has a good, steady current to help you get downstream without a lot of extra paddling.
 The surrounding area is quite scenic, and intermediate access points allow for trips of various lengths in close proximity to Arkadelphia and Malvern, with Hot Springs and Little Rock located just a little further away.
 Summers will have higher flows because of electricity demands in the area, though boating can usually be done year-round, weather permitting.
 The area will be hot and humid in summer, cool to warm in spring and fall months, and occasionally very cold in winter, so dress accordingly.
 The Ouachita River is a super paddling stream for those who enjoy remote flatwater paddling.
+This reach is extremely remote, with no signs of development along the way, so wildlife viewing is more likely than seeing people.
 Be sure to bring your camera.

 Technical Data